PricingFrontier/python-for-pricing-course/docs/index.md

 You're not learning in isolation - you're joining a community of pricing analysts modernising their skillsets.
 Whether you're just starting out or leading change in your team, this course is here to support your next step.

+Join the [Python for Pricing](https://www.linkedin.com/groups/14916049/) LinkedIn group to discuss Python in the insurance industry.

 ## The best way to learn how to code, is to code

 This course has code snippets throughout from workflow contained in this repository.
 However this course is not a walkthrough tutorial, as this is often not the best way to learn to code.